 EmpowerU: Advocating Invasive Species Management

-University of Minnesota Extension is presenting a first-in-the-nation program to help woodland and shoreline owners, master volunteers, and natural resources professionals grow their skills to meaningfully engage decision makers about invasive species.
+This program helps woodland and shoreline owners, master volunteers, and natural resources professionals grow their skills to meaningfully engage decision makers about invasive species.

 At the end of this training you will: